ajjiadd/drugDataAnalysis-Research/README.md

 # Trends in Drug Addiction Over Time and Strategies for Reduction: A Data Visualization Study

 ## Overview
 This project analyzes trends in drug addiction over time using data visualization and statistical techniques.
-By leveraging datasets from trusted sources such as WHO, NIDA, and Kaggle, this research aims to uncover patterns, identify factors contributing to addiction, and propose strategies for its reduction.
+By leveraging datasets from trusted sources such as Department of Narcotics Control-Bangladesh, this research aims to uncover patterns, identify factors contributing to addiction, and propose strategies for its reduction.

 ## Features
 - **Data Collection and Analysis:** Organized data from various global sources.